-This is an elective unit that complements (but is not a prerequisite for) HMC315 Classical Chinese B
+This elective unit complements (but is not a prerequisite for) HMC315 Classical Chinese B.

 |Unit name||Classical Chinese A|